paucls/tdd-learning-paths/README.md

 - Applying an Architectural Style.

 ### Learning path:
+- Read "Mocks and Test Fragility" from chapter 5 of the book Unit Testing by Vladimir Khorikov.
+- Read "Why Integration Testing?" from chapter 8 of the book Unit Testing by Vladimir Khorikov.
 - Read book [Growing Object-Oriented Software, Guided by Tests](https://www.goodreads.com/book/show/4268826-growing-object-oriented-software-guided-by-tests).
 Steve Freeman , Nat Pryce.
 - Learn and avoid [TDD anti-patterns](https://www.codurance.com/publications/tdd-antipatters-series).
 Watch also the youtube videos.
 - Read [TDD - From the Inside Out or the Outside In?](https://8thlight.com/insights/tdd-from-the-inside-out-or-the-outside-in), Georgina McFadyen